 Clarence Stein and Henry Wright’s Garden Cities

-During the early 20th century, architects Clarence Stein and Henry Wright founded the Garden city movement in the United States.
-Their purpose was to design viable communities as a solution to the complex problems faced by the nation as it was being transformed into an urban society by the technological advances of the Industrial Revolution.
+Stein and Wright’s purpose was to design viable communities as a solution to the complex problems faced by the nation as it was being transformed into an urban society by the technological advances of the Industrial Revolution.

+During the first half of the twentieth century, Stein, Wright, and their colleagues designed and constructed several seminal Garden cities on the east coast, the mid-west, and finally in Southern California.
 The administration of President Franklin Delano Roosevelt funded several of these community projects in its efforts to provide adequate housing and build communities during the Great Depression.

 Below is a list of the Stein Garden Cities, along with links to their historic nominations and current websites.